Efficient Multivariate Initial Sequence Estimators for MCMC: Covariance-Correlation ISE

 Let $\left(\hat{\sigma}_{\text{BM}}^{(s)}\right)^{2}$ denote the $s^{\text{th}}$ diagonal element of $\hat{\Sigma}_{\text{BM}}$ and set

 Using \eqref{eq:bm_est} and \eqref{eq:bm_diag}, we can obtain a batch-means estimator of the correlation matrix,

 In the presence of positive autocorrelation in the components of the process $\{g(X_t)\}$, for any $s^{\text{th}}$ marginal, $\hat{\sigma}_{\text{BM}}^{(s)}$ underestimates $\sigma^{(s)}$ \citep{flegal2010batch}, with the underestimation being worse when autocorrelation is high.
 Underestimating these marginal variances has a significant impact on the quality of inference.
-However, as we show in Appendix~\ref{sec:underestimation}, the bias in the estimation of the correlation matrix can be considerably smaller.
-More specifically, we show that for the batch-means estimator

-In the presence of positive correlation in the process, using the results of \cite{flegal2010batch} and \cite{lugsail2021vats}, one can see that the relative bias for the elements of $\Sigma$ is negative, and thus the relative bias in the correlation is smaller than the relative bias in the covariance.
-A more complete argument is in Appendix~\ref{sec:underestimation}, along with supporting simulations.
+However, empirically, we notice that the relative bias in the estimation of the correlation matrix can be considerably smaller than the relative bias in the estimation of the covariance matrix; we present simulations in support of this in Appendix~\ref{sec:underestimation}.
 Given this observation, we propose to utilize $\hat{\mathcal{R}}_{\text{BM}}$ to estimate $\mathcal{R}$, and estimate $L$ using an ISE estimator.

 Let $\hat{L}_{\text{ISE}}$ denote the diagonal matrix of \possessivecite{geyer1992practical} ISE standard deviations

 Using $\hat{\mathcal{R}}_{\text{BM}}$ and $\hat{L}_{\text{ISE}}$ we obtain our proposed covariance-correlation ISE estimator of $\Sigma$